seunghyukcho/rss-search-api/README.md

 > go run main.go
 ```

-Before running, you should make a .env file to connect with your database.
-The sample .env file is [here](https://github.com/shhj1998/rss-search-api/blob/master/.env.example).
+Before running, you should make a .env file in your root directory to connect with your database.
+Sample .env file is [here](https://github.com/shhj1998/rss-search-api/blob/master/.env.example).

 ## API